Residential Care

 Tips & Links

-• Residential care facilities offers support for seniors who have complex health needs or cognitive challenges.
+Residential care facilities offer support for seniors and adults who have complex health needs or cognitive challenges.
 Different than assisted living, this type of care includes 24-hour supervision and includes assistance with activities of daily living, medication management, medical care, and specialized services.
+More information is provided by the Government of BC.

 • Contact the facilities directly to learn about wait lists and costs.
 If you are interested, most facilities recommend getting on a waiting list.